Non-EU members, including Brits(!) need a visa to stay more than 90 days in the EU.

 There are several types of French Visa giving different lengths of stay.
 The options and procedures are well described by two members:

-- Judy Evans' 2021 (post-brexit) report, FRANCE – Notes on Visa Process And Requirements, mainly for UK citizens
+- Judy Evans' 2023 article, The French Visa Application Process, mainly for UK citizens

 - Marty Latham's French long stay visa application for Australians (June 2021)